Ukraine and Russia take centre stage as leaders gather for G20

 CONSENSUS TO ALLOW PUTIN

-There had been some calls in Australia to block Putin from attending the summit given Russia's actions in Ukraine and the downing of Malaysia Airlines Flight MH17 by Russian-backed rebels, but the overwhelming consensus was against it.
+There had been calls from some in Australia to block Putin from attending the summit given Russia's actions in Ukraine and the downing of Malaysia Airlines Flight MH17 by Russian-backed rebels, but the overwhelming consensus was against it.

-News reports that a convoy of Russian warships had arrived earlier this week in international waters north of Brisbane also created a flutter.
+News reports that a convoy of Russian warships had arrived earlier this week in international waters north of Brisbane, the venue of the summit, also created a flutter.

 Australian Prime Minister Tony Abbott said it was unusual but not unprecedented for the Russian navy to be so far south.